Dannycorp/Jenkins_Container/README.md

 Method:

-First install Docker -
+install_docker.py   - First install Docker

-Pull the container - this will output the temp pass if you're watching the logs
+pullJenkinsContainer.py - this will output the temp pass if you're watching the logs

-You can run this to get the jenkins pass if you want.
+get_jenkins_password.py - You can run this to get the Jenkins initial password.

-take away:
-imo.
-Ansible > Python for config management.

 ![jenkins_logo](https://user-images.githubusercontent.com/8779526/211195829-cd408dc7-7436-4eb6-b298-b40166564144.png)